mycoboco/quokka/README.md

 with options for fine control.
 You can combine these rules as you want by adding them into the rule chain.
 Editing each rule and the rule chain is performed interactively as you do in a shell prompt.
-The following, for example, shows how to rename files' extensions to '.node' using `quokka`:
+The following, for example, shows how to rename files' extensions to `.node` using `quokka`:

     > #extension
     entering '#extension'